 At the completion of each lap, the Lap Timer displays the duration of the lap.
 It also displays the times associated with the previous and best laps in the driving session.

 If Save Dashcam for Laps is enabled (see Customizing Track Mode), and a properly formatted USB flash drive is inserted, Track Mode saves a video of the driving session (as recorded by the front cameras), along with a .CSV file that provides detailed information about the lap.

 Monitoring Vehicle Health

-In Track Mode, a real-time G-Meter displays on the instrument panel.
-The G-Meter graphically displays peak lateral, acceleration, and deceleration values in the form of a circular meter.
+In Track Mode, a real-time G-Meter displays on the Track Mode pane on the touchscreen.
+The G-Meter graphically displays peak lateral and longitudinal acceleration values in the form of a circular meter.
 The history of your drive is represented in the shaded area.
 The G-Meter resets at the start of each driving session.